CLRX/CLRX-mirror/doc/GcnInstrsMubuf.md

 These instructions allow to access to main memory.
 MUBUF instructions operates on the buffer resources.
 The buffer resources are 4 dwords which holds the base address, buffer size, their structure and format of their data.
+These instructions are untyped, and they get number/data format from an resource or that format are determined by operation (data format is not encoded in instruction's format).

 List of fields for the MUBUF encoding (GCN 1.0/1.1):